Pro Scraping Guide: Using Incogniton and Puppeteer to Extract Data

 Conclusion

-But nonetheless, as I have continuously reiterated, always be mindful of each website’s terms of service and uphold ethical practices.
+As always, be mindful of each website's terms of service and uphold ethical scraping practices: